ibm-cloud-docs/monitoring/infrastructure/kubernetes_cluster.md

 4. Find your instance and click **View Sysdig**.

-    * **First time**: Because you already installed the Sysdig agent, you can skip through the installation wizard, get started, and complete the onboarding.
+    * **First time**: Because you already installed the monitoring agent, you can skip through the installation wizard, get started, and complete the onboarding.

     * **Subsequent times**: The **Explore** view opens.

-If the Sysdig agent is not installed successfully, points to the wrong ingestion endpoint, or the access key is incorrect, the page that opens informs you about what to do next.
+If the monitoring agent is not installed successfully, points to the wrong ingestion endpoint, or the access key is incorrect, the page that opens informs you about what to do next.

-For example, if the Sysdig agent is not installed successfully, you cannot skip through the installation wizard., You might see a message similar to the following:
+For example, if the monitoring agent is not installed successfully, you cannot skip through the installation wizard., You might see a message similar to the following:

 ```
 Waiting for the first node to connect...
 Go ahead and follow the instructions below.